luciasoftware/lucia/README.md

 pip install Sphinx
 ```

-after go into the "doc" folder:
+after go into the "docs" folder:
 ```
-cd doc
+cd docs
 ```

 And run: